purecloudlabs/genesys-dev-icon-pack/README.md

 ### Deploy Component Package to NPM

-After building, increment the version number if `package/package.json` and `cd package && npm publish` to publish the package to NPM.
-The commit that gets published should be tagged as `vX.Y.Z`.
+1. Ensure the version number has been incremented appropriately in `package/package.json` in the format `x.y.x` using semantic versioning rules
+2. Run the `devengage-publish-npm-package` Jenkins job for this package
+   1. Branch builds will have the branch name and build number appended to the package version

 ### Run Local Demo